-ACTIVITIES ON TRIPS AMONG NORTH AMERICAN HUNTERS WITH NORTHERN ONTARIO TRAVEL EXPERIENCE
+ACTIVITIES ON TRIPS AMONG NORTH AMERICAN HUNTERS WITH NORTHERN ONTARIO TRAVEL EXPERIENCE reason for an overnight leisure trip over the same time period.

 HUNTING & FISHING

 Tourists were asked to identify the activities they had engaged in while on overnight leisure trips over a two-year period.
 Additionally, they were asked to indicate which of these activities had been the main